helium/HIP/0070-scaling-helium.md

 According to [HIP 52][HIP 52] and [HIP 53][HIP 53] veHNT stakers will earn both IOT and MOBILE tokens, respectively, by staking their veHNT in support of these subDAOs and participating in their governance.
 The IOT subDAO sets aside 6% of all emissions as does the MOBILE subDAO.
 A further elaboration of veHNT is also available in [HIP 51][HIP 51].
 It's important to note that the current minimum staking requirements of 10,000 HNT are no longer necessary for veHNT.

 We also believe that there should be an additional incentive for staked HNT holders to become veHNT holders at the transition period but will defer our recommendations to a subsequent HIP.

+### Enable Hotspot and Validator Participation in the Solana Ecosystem

+The Solana ecosystem enables HNT, MOBILE, and IOT holders to participate in a whole host of activities outside of staking in veHNT within the Helium ecosystem.
+We would like to enable all Hotspot and Validator owners to engage in this wide ecosystem as it continues to develop.
+We also recognize that most Helium wallet holders are new to the ecosystem.
+In order to facilitate wallet migration and usage, the core developers will work with applications teams to help all wallet owners to access their assets whether they are on the Helium Wallet (black icon) mobile application, the Rust-based helium-wallet CLI, or the Ledger application.

+In addition, the Helium core developers will "seed" every new address on the Solana ecosystem that contains a Hotspot or a Validator with at least enough SOL to process about 100 transactions on the Solana ecosystem.
+This will be done at the snapshot time when the Helium blockchain state is imported into Solana Mainnet.
+This should allow all new Solana wallet holders the ability to transact immediately and not need to buy SOL.

 ## Multiple Oracle Operators